strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 node client
 ```

->The resource server and auth server should be started via Strong PM.
-The client
-should be started normally via `node client`.

 Browse to `localhost:2001` and you should see:

 ```
 Notes
 ----
 - Buy eggs
-- Buy mlik
+- Buy milk
 - Buy sausages
 ```

-Take a look at your MongoDB database.
-You should see the following collections:
+You should see the following collections in your MongoDB database:

 - OAuthAccessToken
 - OAuthAuthorizationCode